openfun/blog/content/posts/xapi-activities-101/index.md

 ### Post summary

-The term 'activity' appears in different sections of the specification and the different concepts introduced by the spec are somewhat intertwined with one another.
+The term `activity` appears in different sections of the specification and the different concepts introduced by the spec are somewhat intertwined with one another.
 To make the following explanations easier to grasp, we'll present them step by step according to the masterful plan below :

-- What the hell is an activity according to the spec ?
+- What is an activity according to the spec ?
 - How is an activity modeled ?
 That is, what is its structure ?
 - Where can we find an activity's definition or additional metadata ? 🛒
 - How do the different activity definitions source interact with each other to produce the very